Likelihood Inference for Possibly Non-Stationary Processes via Adaptive Overdifferencing: Applications

-Figure~\ref{fig:cells} shows some evidence that ECIS measurements may have long memory behavior that depends on contamination status.
-We see longer memory in measurements of contaminated MDCK cells prepared using BSA at 32,000 Hz, shorter memory in measurements of contaminated MDCK cells prepared using gel at 4,000 and 8,000 Hz, shorter memory in measurements of contaminated BSC-1 cells prepared using BSA at 32,000 Hz, and shorter memory in measurements of contaminated BSC-1 cells prepared using gel at all frequencies, especially 32,000 Hz.
-This preliminary analysis suggests that long memory behavior of ECIS measurements may help distinguish contaminated from uncontaminated cells, although the sample sizes are small and the scope is limited.
+Figure~\ref{fig:cells} suggests that ECIS measurements' long memory behavior may vary with contamination status.
+We see longer memory in measurements of contaminated MDCK cells using BSA at 32,000 Hz and shorter memory in measurements of contaminated MDCK cells using gel at 4,000 and 8,000 Hz, contaminated BSC-1 cells using BSA at 32,000 Hz, and contaminated BSC-1 cells using gel at all frequencies, especially 32,000 Hz.
+This suggests that long memory behavior of ECIS measurements may help distinguish contaminated from uncontaminated cells, although the sample sizes are small and the scope is limited.